jordansusu/ifn666_ass2/README.md

+# Travel Website :earth_asia: :airplane:
+That is a website developed React which can provide users with travel suggestions.
+It provides two search functions on this website – find attractions and restaurants.
+The purpose of this website is to help travelers find the information they want more easily by using our interactive website.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).